-Learn more about the benefits of Dolby Surround 7.1, find a theater near you that plays in Dolby Surround 7.1, or find out about new and upcoming movies in Dolby Surround 7.1.
+Learn more about the benefits of Dolby Atmos, find a theatre near you that is equipped with Dolby Atmos sound, or find out about movies in Dolby Atmos.

 For the latest information on Dolby and our technologies, follow us on Facebook.